 #2: Privacy over, too far self-driving car… (Apr 15th)

 Liberal Algocracy Manifesto

-Algocracy is inevitable, but it has to be liberal.
+Algocracy is inevitable, but will it be liberal?

 “Software is eating the world”, wrote Marc Andreessen in 2011.
 It has since then become not just a tagline of his venture capital company a16z , but also a paradigm for digital technology-driven disruption of pretty much everything.

 This sentence is powerful, paradigmatic and as such naturally multi-faceted.

 My biggest interest in the last 2 years has been in what it means for the governance of our lives.